per-samuelsson/Replicator/README.md

 * A version of Starcounter that has the `Starcounter.TransactionLog` assembly.
 * A unique Object ID range (can be set when creating the database using the `Advanced` settings).
 * All except one require the Replicator URI for it's upstream (parent) replication database.
-* You should run the same versions of all applications whose data are being replicated.
+* You must run the same versions of all applications whose data are being replicated.

 ## Topology